|Founded||Founded in 1958 by Guy and Teddy in or near Austin Wicker Park (West Town) Noble Square (West Town)|

 The final part of the founding story was the creation of the “Coachmen” that formed in the year 1964 at the intersection of Wood Street and Thomas Street in the East Village neighborhood.
 Once again this was a group of Irish, Polish and German youths that came together to fight against the Italian gangs like C-Notes, Gaylord, Dominos and Lazy gents.
 The Coachman had issues with drug use as many members got into it pretty bad which caused them to already have issues with keeping their organization solid.
 The Coachmen hung out with a nearby hang of Polish, Irish and German kids called “The 13th District” that had turf at Walton Street and Wood Street in the East Village neighborhood.
 13th District got their unique name because the 13th District Chicago Police department is located right at that intersection.
 Both gangs had a lot in common and even found more common ground in 1964 when Puerto Rican gangs started popping up in the area like Latin Kings, Warlords, Spanish Lords and various others.

 In the year 1964, Playboys, Ventures, Pulaski Park, Coachmen and 13th District were now facing a new enemy, the Puerto Rican gangs.
 Puerto Rican people began migrating the West Town in the late 1950s but tended to assimilate among the German, Irish, Polish, Italian and Ukrainian youths.
-The only Puerto Rican gangs around where the Imperials (later created the Latin Kings) who were older gang members, and there were some Spanish Lords.
+The only Puerto Rican gang around where the Imperials (later created the Latin Kings).
 By the summer of 1964 there was a major boom in Puerto Rican gangs and much of West Town was not happy.